 We have longstanding relationships with purveyors of fine leathers and hardware.
-Although our products are manufactured by independent manufacturers, we maintain a strong level of oversight in the selection of key raw materials and compliance with quality control standards is monitored through on-site quality inspections at independent manufacturing facilities.
+Although our products are manufactured by independent manufacturers, we maintain a strong level of oversight in the selection of the raw materials and compliance with quality control standards is monitored through on-site quality inspections at independent manufacturing facilities.

 We maintain strong oversight of the supply chain process for each of our brands from design through manufacturing.
 We are able to do this by maintaining sourcing management offices in Vietnam, mainland China, the Philippines, Cambodia and Spain that work closely with our independent manufacturers.
 This broad-based, global manufacturing strategy is designed to optimize the mix of cost, lead times and construction capabilities.
+We have and may continue to experience disruptions at third-party manufacturing facilities across certain geographies due to Covid-19.
+Refer to "Executive Overview" in Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information.

-During fiscal 2023, manufacturers of Coach products were primarily located in Vietnam, Cambodia, and the Philippines and no individual vendor provided 10% or more of the brand's total purchases.
-During fiscal 2023, Kate Spade products were manufactured primarily in Vietnam, Cambodia, the Philippines and mainland China.
-Kate Spade had one vendor, located in Vietnam, who individually provided approximately 10% of the brand's total purchases.
+During fiscal 2022, manufacturers of Coach products were primarily located in Vietnam, Cambodia, the Philippines and Indonesia and no individual vendor provided 10% or more of the brand's total purchases.
+During fiscal 2022, Kate Spade products were manufactured primarily in Vietnam, Cambodia, Indonesia and China.
+Kate Spade had one vendor, located in Indonesia, who individually provided over 10% of the brand's total purchases (or approximately 11%).
 Stuart Weitzman products were primarily manufactured in Spain.
-During fiscal 2023, Stuart Weitzman had three vendors, all located in Spain, who individually provided over 10% of the brand's total units (approximately 37% across the three, in the aggregate).
+During fiscal 2022, Stuart Weitzman had four vendors, all located in Spain, who individually provided over 10% of the brand's total units (or approximately 44% in the aggregate).